cjreside/Python_Challenge/README.md

 # Python_Challenge_HW
-It's time to put away the Excel sheet and join the big leagues.
-Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete the two Python Challenges, PyBank and PyPoll.
-Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!

-Before You Begin

 Create a new repository for this project called python-challenge.
 Do not add this homework to an existing repository.